sushanthj/CV_projects/docs/SLAM/EKF.md

 ![](/images/SLAM/EKF/motion_pred_with_unc_2.png)

-## Sensor Model
+# Predicting Landmark State

 Given the range r and bearing β readings from a laser rangefinder, we can estimate the location of landmarks in the global frame given a known robot state.
-We will use this as our measurement prediction model h(p_t, β, r)
+We will use this as our measurement **prediction** model h(p_t, β, r)

 Therefore the landmark predictions are mathematically defined as: